Strong Bases Vs Weak Bases And Strong Nucleophiles Vs Weak

 Q: How does steric hindrance affect basicity and nucleophilicity?

 A: Steric hindrance generally decreases nucleophilicity because bulky groups around the nucleophilic center impede its approach to the electrophile.
-However, steric hindrance can enhance basicity in certain situations.
+Still, steric hindrance can enhance basicity in certain situations.
 Bulky bases are more likely to abstract protons from sterically hindered sites because they cannot easily approach an electrophilic carbon.

 Q: What is the difference between a Lewis base and a Brønsted-Lowry base?

 A: A Brønsted-Lowry base is a proton acceptor, while a Lewis base is an electron-pair donor.
 All Brønsted-Lowry bases are also Lewis bases, but not all Lewis bases are Brønsted-Lowry bases.
-For example, ammonia (NH3) is both a Brønsted-Lowry base (it can accept a proton) and a Lewis base (it can donate its lone pair of electrons to a metal ion).
+As an example, ammonia (NH3) is both a Brønsted-Lowry base (it can accept a proton) and a Lewis base (it can donate its lone pair of electrons to a metal ion).

 Q: How does the solvent affect the strength of a base or nucleophile?